MatthewJDavis/matthewjdavis.github.io/_posts/2019-08-06-manage-azure-ad-powershell-core.md

 ### Searching

-You can search by knowing the full display name or upn or get all users that start with a certain letter or word.
+You can search by knowing the full display name, UserPrincipalName (UPN) or get all users that start with a certain letter or word.

 ```powershell
 Get-AzADUser -DisplayName demo1